 19. Red Malaysian/Thai Maroon

 The Red Malaysian guava also goes by other names such as Thai Maroon or purple guava.
-This variety is native to Southern Mexico to Central America, a mainstay in tropical regions such as Asia, Africa, and Pacific Islands.
+Native to Southern Mexico to Central America, this variety is a mainstay in tropical regions such as Asia, Africa, and Pacific Islands.
+Its height is about 10 – 30 feet.

 Also, in the blooming season, this plant will produce pinkish-purple flowers with pompoms of stamens, which are completely different from the white flowers of other varieties.
 In the United States, you will see the red fruits dangling from branches from fall to early spring.

 Meanwhile, the highly prolific tree bears fruits multiple times a year in their native Southeast Asia.
 It is a guava cultivar with medium to large size spherical fruits, with pinkish-red flesh.
-Underneath the surface, the inner pulp encases many ivory hard, but edible seeds.
+Underneath the surface, the inner pulp encases many hard yet edible seeds.

 The taste of Red Malaysian is sweet and sometimes slightly acidic with a pleasant aroma.
 An average ripe guava can grow up to 3.1 – 3.9 inches in diameter and is best to be consumed fresh.